 As with age, results presented below on usage by race/ethnicity of occupant are based on raw numbers.
-Results indicate Black occupants wear safety belts least often compared to other race/ethnicities (Figure 13).
-Historically, that has been the case and the gap has not diminished over the past five surveys (Figure 14).
+The 2022 survey introduced Asian as a category, and those results are included in the bar graph below (Figure 13), however only they appear as a dot the trend graph (Figure 14).
+Usage for unknown race is presented for 2022 as well, but their incidence is rather low (32 occupants).
+Results indicate Black occupants wear safety belts least often compared to other known race/ethnicities.
+Historically, that has always been the case and the gap has increased over the past five surveys.

 Figure 13.
-2019 Observed Safety Belt Use Rate by Occupant Race/Ethnicity
+2022 Observed Safety Belt Use Rate by Occupant Race/Ethnicity

 Figure 14.
-Observed Safety Belt Use Rate by Race/Ethnicity: 2015-2019
+Observed Safety Belt Use Rate by Race/Ethnicity: 2017-2022